-Many Conservation Plans Have a Gender Bias, Study Finds
+Many Conservation Plans Have a Sex Bias, Study Finds

 From the Winter 2020 issue of Living Bird magazine.
 Subscribe now.

 When Golden-winged Warblers migrate south to Central and South America for the winter, the males and the females go their separate ways—with the males in the higher elevations and females in the lower elevations.